ItaiOz/TicTacToe/README.md

 On the left - active player's screen, right - player's pending screen.
-Client side holds a listener on every cell, which is actiavting the function to place the mark on the board.
+Client side holds a listener on every cell, which is activating the function to place the mark on the board.
 Client side sends position and mark type to server, server sends details back to client in order to change text and deactivate screen for non-playing player.

 ## 3. Player won <br/>